simonbreiter/focus-highlight/README.md

   color: "blueViolet",
   transitionDuration: 0.3,
   transitionTimingFunction: 'ease-in-out',
-  customStyle: false
-})
+  customStyle: false // Set to false if you want to roll with your own CSS })
 ```

-Set `customStyle: true` if you completely want to roll with your own CSS.
+If your using custom forms and aren't happy with the default focus, you can add a custom wrapper-element with the `data-focus-highlight="wrapper"` attribute and focus-highlight will focus that instead.

 ## Known Limitations